 Garden Cultivator Components

 Cutting width: how wide is the garden bed and what kind of plants are you planning on growing?
-The cutting width (and depth) is a very important consideration.
+The cutting width is a very important consideration.
 Plants have different requirements as far as preferred soil depth.
-For example, plants like broccoli, celery, and cauliflower have shallow rooting (12 to 18 inches) so you may not need a garden cultivator that has a deep cutting depth.
+For example, plants like broccoli and cauliflower have shallow rooting so may not require a deep cutting depth.
 On the flip side, plants like artichokes have deep rooting systems so you may want to look for a garden tiller that supports such rooting depths.